alexnault/alexnault.dev/posts/why-i-over-engineer-my-blog.md

 ---
 title: "Why I Over-Engineer My Blog"
 date: "2021-10-21"
+readingTime: 2
 coverImage: "/mahesh-ranaweera-N6cdAF4mfqU-unsplash.webp"
-excerpt: "For every hour I spend writing I spend six working on this website."
+excerpt: "For every hour I spend writing I spend six building this website."
 ---

 Truth is, **this blog could very well be built with a few static HTML pages** and it would still bring the same value to readers.